Arctic Circle Trail – Part II

 Greenland is home to at least 700 mushroom species.
-On the ACT course, birch bolete and other species of boletus are common and all edible when cooked.
-There are no poisonous mushrooms in Greenland, so you can safely pick them.
+On the ACT course, you can often see birch bolete and other species of boletus, all of which are edible and a great supplement to the diet.

 As in most of Greenland, the cold winter gives harsh conditions for wildlife and land mammals are low in number.
 However, reindeer, Arctic fox, and Arctic hare are common along the ACT and herds of musk ox can be seen on the steppes around Kangerlussuaq.
 Arctic wolf and polar bear do not occur in this part of Greenland.

 The reindeer is often found in herds, which may vary in size and distribution from year to year.
 It survives the winter by – as the only mammal – eating lichens, especially reindeer lichen, which it digs out of the snow with its hooves.

 The large woolly musk ox is originally from North-East Greenland but has been introduced by man in several places in West Greenland, particularly on the plains near Kangerlussuaq, where today it numbers several thousand individuals and is – as the reindeer – a favourite game meat.